 TABLE 5.18.F Auto-Wash - Other than Self-Service Four (4) spaces for each establishment, plus twenty (20) waiting spaces for each washing stall or line.
-A properly drained dryin lane fifty (50') feet long shall also be provided at the exit of each washin stall or line in order to prevent undue amount of water from collecting on th public street and thereby creating a traffic hazard.
-Beauty Parlor Three (3) spaces for each of the first two (2) beauty or barber chairs, and one and one-half $(1 \frac{1}{2})$ spaces for each additional chair.
+A properly drained drying lane fifty (50') feet long shall also be provided at the exit of each washing stall or line in order to prevent undue amount of water from collecting on the public street and thereby creating a traffic hazard.
+Beauty Parlor Three (3) spaces for each of the first two (2) beauty or barber chairs, and one and one-half (1 1⁄2) spaces for each additional chair.
 Bowling Alleys Six (6) spaces for each one (1) bowling alley.
-Dance Halls, Pool or Billiard Parlors, Roller/ One (1) space for each two (2) persons allowed within the maximur ice Skating Rinks, Indoor Tennis Facilities, occupancy load as established by the Township, County or State fire Exhibition Halls, and Assembly Halls without building or health codes. building of fleatin codes. fixed seats Dry Cleaners One (1) parking appear for each two (2) employees with a minimum of three Dry Cleaners One (1) parking space for each two (2) employees, with a minimum of three (0) employees Establishments for cole and consumption on (3) spaces.
-Establishments for sale and consumption on One (1) space for each one hundred (100) square feet of floor area, or one the premises of beverage, food or refreshments (1) space for each two (2) persons allowed within maximum occupancy whichever is greater.
+Dance Halls, Pool or Billiard Parlors, Roller/ One (1) space for each two (2) persons allowed within the maximum ice Skating Rinks, Indoor Tennis Facilities, occupancy load as established by the Township, County or State fire, Exhibition Halls, and Assembly Halls without building or health codes. fixed seats Dry Cleaners One (1) parking space for each two (2) employees, with a minimum of three (3) spaces.
+Establishments for sale and consumption on One (1) space for each one hundred (100) square feet of floor area, or one the premises of beverage, food or refreshments (1) space for each two (2) persons allowed within maximum occupancy, whichever is greater.
 Fast-food and Drive-In Restaurants One (1) space for each two (2) employees, plus one (1) parking space for each two (2) seats intended for patrons within the restaurant building, and one (1) space for each twenty (20) square feet of building floor area available in the order-waiting area.
 Furniture Appliance, Household, Equipment, One (1) space for each five hundred (500) square feet of floor area.
-For the Repair Shops, Showroom of a Plumber, floor area used in processing or storage, one (1) additional space shall b Decorator, Electrician, or similar trade, Shop provided for each two (2) persons employed therein or each one thousand Repair, and other similar uses (1,000) square feet, whichever is greater.
+For that Repair Shops, Showroom of a Plumber, floor area used in processing or storage, one (1) additional space shall be Decorator, Electrician, or similar trade, Shop provided for each two (2) persons employed therein or each one thousand Repair, and other similar uses (1,000) square feet, whichever is greater.
 Laundromats and Coin operated Dry Cleaners One (1) space for each two (2) machines.
-Miniature Par-3 Golf Course Three (3) spaces for each one (1) hole, plus one (1) space for each one (1 employee.
-Mortuary Establishment One (1) space for each fifty (50) square feet of assembly room floor space parlors and slumber rooms.
+Miniature Par-3 Golf Course Three (3) spaces for each one (1) hole, plus one (1) space for each one (1) employee.
+Mortuary Establishment One (1) space for each fifty (50) square feet of assembly room floor space, parlors and slumber rooms.
 Motel, Hotel, or other commercial lodging One (1) space for each one (1) occupancy unit, plus one (1) space for each establishments one (1) employee.
-Motor Vehicle Sales and Service Establishments One (1) space for each three hundred (300) square feet of floor space of sales room and one (1) space for each one (1) auto service stall in th service room.
+Motor Vehicle Sales and Service Establishments One (1) space for each three hundred (300) square feet of floor space of sales room and one (1) space for each one (1) auto service stall in the service room.
 Museums or Art Galleries One (1) space for each four hundred (400) square feet of floor space.
-Open Air businesses One (1) space for each five hundred (500) square feet of lot area for reta sales, uses and services.
+Open Air businesses One (1) space for each five hundred (500) square feet of lot area for retail sales, uses and services.
 Planned Center - Office Building One (1) space for each one hundred-fifty (150) square feet of floor space.
 Planned Center - Community Business One (1) space for each one hundred-fifty (150) square feet of floor space.
 Retail Stores, except as otherwise specified One (1) space for each one hundred-fifty (150) square feet of floor space.
 Specialty Shops One (1) space for each two hundred (200) square feet of floor space.
 Secondhand Stores One (1) space for each three hundred and fifty square feet of floor space.